sjohnkennedy/devops-learning/README.md

 # devops-learning
-Repository for Learning Devops team
+Repository for Learning Devops for John
+This for tutorial Purpose